-Located in the picturesque Garden City, the Nassau County village with an idyllic mix of green areas, sumptuous homes, and a vibrant eating and shopping scene, Estetiquette is a facial spa opened by Alexandra Turcanu, a licensed esthetician who trained at Christine Valmy’s prestigious esthetics school.
-Just like Valmy herself, Turcanu hails from Romania, and, before going on her own, she has honed her skills while working as an esthetician at Barneys New York and Equinox.
+Located in the picturesque Garden City, the Nassau County village with an idyllic mix of green areas, sumptuous homes, and a vibrant eating and shopping scene, Estetiquette is a facial spa opened by Alexandra Turcanu, a licensed aesthetician who trained at Christine Valmy’s prestigious aesthetics school.
+Just like Valmy herself, Turcanu hails from Romania, and, before going on her own, she has honed her skills while working as an aesthetician at Barneys New York and Equinox.

 At the beginning of September, I visited Turcanu in her Estetiquette office for a HydraFacial, a 3-step treatment which uses a patented technique to cleanse, extract and hydrate the skin.
 Just the right end-of-summer procedure to remove dead skin cells, dirt, blackheads and all the residue left by the extra sweat, tanners and greasy SPF creams.

 Turcanu started with a relaxing massage that included the decolletage area and the back of the neck, followed by cleansing the skin with the steam.
 She analyzes the skin’s reaction during the cleanse process and, based on it, she chooses a particular exfoliator.
 After the first exfoliation, she carefully examines the skin under a lamp, and, if she decides that further exfoliation is needed, she uses Christine Valmy Cell Refresh Exfoliating Lotion or another exfoliator, depending on the skin type, if more peeling is needed.
 This step precedes the HydraFacial, or any kind of facial, so that the skin is clean and she can see what condition it is in in order to evaluate what she needs to do next.